About QUADOA® Optical CAD

 Multi-Sequential Raytracing

-Quadoa® combines Sequential Raytracing with its unique Multi-Sequential Raytracing feature, which makes it possible to define an arbitrary number of sequential ray traces inside a single model.
-This approach enables the intuitive handling of systems as interferometers, where more than one optical path is of interest.
+QUADOA® combines Sequential Raytracing with its unique Multi-Sequential Raytracing feature, allowing an arbitrary number of sequential ray paths to be defined within a single model.
+This approach enables intuitive handling of systems like interferometers, where multiple optical paths are of interest.
 In addition to classical raytracing, polarization raytracing is supported.
-Even ghost reflex analysis can directly be carried out and visualized within a single model file.
-Furthermore, the optimization of sub-assemblies of complex optical systems can be solved by a separate sequence, while being able to analyze the effect on the performance of the complete system.
-With the Multi-Sequential Raytracing, there is no need for multiple model files and makes a copy & paste of models abundant in most cases.
-The Multi-Sequential Raytracing defines a new standard when it comes to the design of complex optical systems.
-Using Multi-Sequential Raytracing makes it easier for optical designers to keep up with the rising requirements for more powerful complex optical systems.
+Even ghost reflex analysis can be performed and visualized directly within a single model file.
+Furthermore, sub-assemblies of complex optical systems can be optimized in separate sequences while still analyzing their effect on overall system performance.
+With the Multi-Sequential Raytracing, there's no need for multiple model files, and copy-pasting between models becomes unnecessary in most cases.
+The Multi-Sequential Raytracing sets a new standard in designing complex optical systems.
+Multi-Sequential Raytracing helps optical designers keep up with the growing demands for more powerful and complex optical systems.

 Create Multi-path models with an arbitrary number of sequential paths in a single model.